 Radars must be calibrated to ensure that the moments data are accurate.
-Calibration for some types of lidar may also be applicable.
+Calibration for some types of lidar may also be appropriate.

 A radar may have multiple sets of calibration parameters.
 Generally a separate calibration is performed for each transmit pulse width.
 Separate calibrations may be performed for other reasons as well.
-CfRadial supports storing multiple sets of calibration parameters, using the radar calibration and lidar calibration conventions.
+CfRadial supports storing multiple sets of calibration parameters, using the radar_calibration and lidar_calibration conventions.